logo English

 Helping the world achieve a moratorium on executions

-• In 2007, the World Coalition made one of the most important decisions in its young history: to support the resolution of the United Nations General Assembly for a moratorium on the use of the death penalty as a step towards universal abolition.
+• In 2007, the World Coalition made one of the most important decisions in its young history: to support the Resolution of the United Nations General Assembly for a moratorium on the use of the death penalty as a step towards universal abolition.

 A moratorium is temporary suspension of executions and, more rarely, of death sentences.
-It is provisional and often depends on the will of a key decision maker (president, minister of justice...).
+It is provisional and often depends on the will of a key decision maker (President, Minister of Justice...).
 Conversely, abolition is permanent as enshrined in law.

 “The use of the death penalty undermines human dignity”

-Several attempts to pass a resolution against the death penalty at the UN General Assembly at the end of the 20th century had failed.
 In 2007, however, the momentum was different because a trend towards the universal abolition had begun.
 Two-thirds of the world’s countries had abolished the death penalty or ceased to apply it, and the number of executions declined each year.
-The time had come to encourage a majority of states to adopt the principle that “the use of the death penalty undermines human dignity“ and to call “upon all States that still maintain the death penalty to establish a moratorium on executions with a view to abolish the death penalty”.
+The time had come to encourage a majority of states to adopt the principle that “the use of the death penalty undermines human dignity” and to “call upon all States that still maintain the death penalty to establish a moratorium on executions with a view to abolishing the death penalty”.

 Increasing support